This Potato, Leek, and Kale Soup is the perfect creamy comfort food to warm you up on a cold, blustery day.

 After sauteing the vegetables, you’ll add the stock and allow the potatoes to thoroughly cook for about 20-25 minutes or until the potatoes can be easily pierced with a fork.

 You’ll add the milk and use an immersion stick blender to puree the soup.
 If you don’t have an immersion stick blender, you can transfer the soup into a regular blender to puree.
+See below for more information on blenders.
 You may have to work in batches, and you’ll need to transfer the soup back into the stockpot.

 Potato, Leek, and Kale Soup